 Sometimes we all need a little help

 Being vegan occasionally comes with extra challenges, there’s no point pretending otherwise.
 Many vegans sail through life with no greater challenge than where to find non-leather shoes, but others may at times encounter bigger issues such as bullying or discrimination.
-We hope the information on this page will make you more confident in facing these situations and assure you we’re here for you if and when you need us.
+We hope the information on this page, and on how to handle workplace discrimination, will make you more confident in facing these situations and assure you we’re here for you if and when you need us.

 Vegan Society volunteer speakers service

 Our Speakers Network is a free service of volunteer speakers across the UK who speak on behalf of The Vegan Society.
 They deliver numerous talks and workshops to a range of audiences, from half a dozen to hundreds of people, from schools and universities to community centres and youth groups.
 If you'd like a guest speaker to visit you, please contact us for more information.

 “[The speaker] held their attention the entire lesson, lots of questions were answered and pupils said they had picked up a lot” – A. Smith, Brooklands School

 “The pupils really enjoyed it.
 I look forward to seeing you here again next year” - Sarah Wheeler, Swanhurst Secondary School

 “Another fabulous session at Haverstock.
 I know the pupils got a lot out of the session and will continue to do so with subsequent cooking sessions using meat-free food!” – Alison, Head of Food Technology, Haverstock school”

 I have a problem – what can I do about it?